getkuby/kuby-core/docs/docs/quick_start_guide.md

 **NOTE**: Gitlab's Docker registry requires you to authenticate using a personal or deploy access token instead of your Gitlab password.
 See their [documentation](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticate-with-the-container-registry) for more information.

-## GitHub
+### GitHub

-Github runs a docker registry, available at docker.pkg.github.com.
-As with Gitlab, you'll need to refer to the registry using the full URL; Github also requires that the image is tagged with the format `:username/:repo/:image_name`, so your URL will look something like
+GitHub runs a docker registry, available at docker.pkg.github.com.
+As with Gitlab, you'll need to refer to the registry using the full URL.
+The URL should be of the format `:username/:repo/:image_name`, so your URL will look something like

 ```
 docker.pkg.github.com/<username>/<repo>/<image-name>